nurgul212/OOP-Game-Show-APP/README.md

 - If the selected letter is not in the phrase, one of the player's hearts in the scoreboard is changed from a "live" heart to a "lost" heart.

 - The player keeps choosing letters until they reveal all the letters in the phrase (and win), or they make five incorrect guesses (and lose).

+### Exceeds Expectations Requirements
+- I added event listener for keydown event so that pressing a physical keyvoard button results in the handleInteraction() method being called for the associated onscreen keyboard button.
+- App styles have been personalized.